-Twenty years ago, id Software released Quake.
+Quake was released by id Software in 1996.
 You’ve probably heard of it.
 What’s less known is that Quake was an idea that had been gestating since id’s early days, back in the era when it was best known for the side-scrolling Commander Keen series.
-The first Keen promised that coming soon as The Fight For Justice, an epic RPG starring Quake—“the strongest, most dangerous person on the continent,” who would explore an epic RPG world armed with a hammer in what id was already calling “The finest PC game yet.”
-Instead, it would take half a decade before Quake’s adventure came out, breaking both technical limits and id Software itself.
+The first Keen promised that The Fight For Justice was coming soon, an epic RPG starring a character called Quake—“the strongest, most dangerous person on the continent,” who would explore an epic RPG world armed with a hammer in what id was already calling “The finest PC game yet.”
+Instead, it ended up being half a decade before Quake’s adventure came out, almost breaking id Software when it did.

 When Quake arrived, it was a true 3D action game—everything built in polygons.
 Until then, most games had just faked it.
 Wolfenstein 3D took place on entirely flat maps.
 Doom offered different heights, but everything was still drawn in 2D.
 It wasn’t possible to have rooms under rooms and the like.
 Duke Nukem 3D and other Build engine games, particularly Shadow Warrior, used advanced cheats to fake the effect.
 When you jumped into water for instance, you were actually invisibly teleported into another zone elsewhere on the map.
 Quake was truly 3D, doing things like spiral staircases and lava pits for real, and being as twisty and turny as it liked.

 There had been full 3D games of course, like Descent, or the Freescape games that powered the likes of Castle Master even as far back as the ZX Spectrum.
 To do this, though, they typically had to choose between simple and slow.
 Quake didn’t.
-It was a technical showpiece and it moved like a greased-up ferret on a decent PC.
+It was a technical showpiece and on a decent PC it moved like a greased-up ferret.
 No excuses.
 No compromises.

 The main problem was that after years of promises and expectation, to have a game that was basically Doom again—only set in a castle—was something of a letdown both internally and externally.
 All the RPG features, most planned new gameplay concepts, even the idea of a main character wielding a hammer, had been sucked out, mostly to get the thing out of the door.
 This led to a major schism within id.
 John Romero packed his bags to go start Ion Storm and create the more narrative/detail driven game that he wanted to make.
 (In a case of history repeating, his co-founder Tom Hall had done much the same over the original Doom, which he’d also envisioned as being much more of a story-driven experience than the shooter it ended up being.)